Work with us: opportunities with Trees for Life

 Location: Hybrid.
 Home, Glenmoriston hot desk and Dundreggan Rewilding Centre.

-Please email the completed Heritage and Gaelic Development Officer Application form and Personal Details form to jobs@treesforlife.org.uk
+Please email the completed Application form, Personal Details form and Equal Opportunity form to jobs@treesforlife.org.uk

-Find our GDPR Privacy Notice for job applicants here and our Equal Opportunity Form here.
+Find our GDPR Privacy Notice for job applicants here.

 Don’t meet every single requirement?
 That’s okay.
 We’re committed to building a diverse and inclusive team, and we know that skills and experience come in many forms.
 The right mindset, attitude, and potential to grow are just as important to us as ticking every box.
 If you’re excited about this role, meet the core criteria and feel you can make a meaningful contribution – we encourage you to apply.